containerd/nerdbox/README.md

 ### Configuring containerd

 For Linux, the default configuration should work.
 On Linux, a snapshot could be mounted on the host and passed to the VM via virtio-fs.
-For Mac OS, the erofs snapshotter is required.
-Currently, to run on Mac OS, this requires using a beta version of containerd 2.2.
+For macOS, the erofs snapshotter is required.
+Currently, to run on macOS, this requires using a beta version of containerd 2.2.
 Use containerd v2.2.0-beta.2 or later: https://github.com/containerd/containerd/releases/tag/v2.2.0-beta.2